SimonPop/lanterns/content/the-onion-topology.md

 Robustness for networks is often measured in terms of how difficult it is to split the graph apart when successively removing nodes.
 This comes from the [Percolation Theory](https://en.wikipedia.org/wiki/Percolation_theory) study and designates a network as robust if most of its nodes remain accessible to each other in case of successive failures.

-In “most” of its nodes we have to understand, the nodes are part of the main component: the biggest group still connected.
+In “most” of its nodes we have to understand, the nodes are part of the main [component](https://en.wikipedia.org/wiki/Component_(graph_theory)): the biggest group still connected.

 ## Scale-Free Networks